 In situations where a custodial parent wants to move away with the child, the court will look at all relevant factors in deciding whether to allow the move, including: the reason for the move, the effect of the move on the child and on the child’s relationship with the non-

 Having a parent who is on active duty military and is either deployed or faces the possibility of deployment in the future, adds an additional layer of complication to the move-

-At the Law Offices of Michelle Evans, we listen to our clients and give them the information they need to make informed decisions about child custody and move away.
+At the Law Office of Michelle Evans, we listen to our clients and give them the information they need to make informed decisions about child custody and move away.
 We understand how important it is to make good decisions for you and your children.
-Contact us to for a consultation at our Santa Barbara or Ventura office.
+Contact us to for a consultation at our Ventura office.
 Call 805-